 “If you can look towards the opposite end of the street, I’ll look on this side to see if I can find something; does that work for you?”

 “Yes!” she chirps eagerly, before abruptly looking away from me.
 “I mean, yes, that would be preferable.”
-It seems like she’s embarrassed over her excitement, but I find it rather endearing…

-After a few minutes, I notice a sign quite unlike the others—bright white with the sun and golden lettering; Pâtisserie of Our Celestial Lady.
+After a few minutes, I notice a sign quite unlike the others—bright white with the Sun and golden lettering: Buzjênyi de Sâze Léidi Juyên, The Bakery of Our Divine Lady.
 A rather ostentatious name, fitting for Lady Sun’s famed modesty; or lack thereof, rather.
 But it’s what we’re looking for.

 “Suzette,” I say, tugging at her sleeve, “I found one.”

-“Oh, where?”
-She quickly looks forward.
+“Oh, where?” she asks and quickly looks forward.

 “Well, I don’t think I need to tell you now.”

 We soon make it to the entrance of the bakery.
 As we do so, I reach into my bag and grab the little pouch of money.

 “Here,” I say, handing it to her, “I’ll wait out here.”

 “What for?” she asks, “Even if we are near one another, I still wonder how wise it is to split up in a town neither of us know well…” I sigh.
 She’s not wrong…